The Assisi Project

 Saturday, December 29, 2018 | Begins with Mass at 8:00am

 In case of inclement weather, please check our website for possible cancellations and schedule changes.
 All adults are welcome to join our fellowship.
 For more information about the Assisi Project, please contact Cliff Garvey at firstname.lastname@example.org.
 May the Lord give you peace!
 Saint Francis of Assisi, pray for us!
 Saint Clare of Assisi, pray for us!
 Our Lady of Angels, pray for us!

-During this four-hour morning retreat, we will explore the Blessed Virgin Mary’s twin vocations as “Mother of God” and “Mother of the Church.”
+During this four-hour morning retreat, we will explore the life, ministry, and patronage of Saint Pio of Pietrelcina and his special meaning for those who are called to suffer.
 This special morning of prayer and reflection will proceed according to the following schedule: Celebration of Holy Mass at 8:00am; First Reflection & Faith Sharing at 9:00am; Eucharistic Adoration & Rosary at 10:00am; Second Reflection & Faith Sharing at 11:00am; Angelus & Closing Prayer at 12:00pm.